seL4/camkes-tool/docs/index.md

 **Assembly**

 > A top-level element that encapsulates a component system description.
 An assembly can be thought of as a complete description of a full system.
-Within the context of a system there can only be one assembly, so it is a singleton in that sense.
+  A system must contain at least one assembly.
+A system with more than one assembly is equivalent to a system with one assembly whose composition and configuration sections are the concatenation of the composition and configuration sections of each assembly.

 **Attribute**